Recap: Buffy The Vampire Slayer S 6 E 7 Once More With Feeling

-Buffy: I'm worried our training's gonna turn into a montage from an '80s movie.
+Buffy: I'm just worried this whole sessions's gonna turn into some training montage from an '80s movie.

-Giles: If we start to hear inspirational power chords, we'll just lie down until it goes away.
+Giles: Well, if we hear any inspirational power chords, we'll just lie down until they go away.

 - Trashcan Bonfire: During the "Walk Through the Fire" song, Buffy holds her hand up to a trashcan bonfire when singing "I touch the fire and it freezes me."

 - The Trouble With Tickets: A Funny Foreground Event is a lady (played by Marti Noxon) singing her excuses to a parking inspector.